-1.4 Step 3: Submitting Test Results
+2.4 Step 3: Submitting Test Results

 Users/testers other than the primary contact may use the OVP web portal as a resource to upload, evaluate and share results in a private manner.
-Testers can upload the test results to the OVP web portal.
+Testers can upload the test results to the OVP web portal (either NFVI or VNF).
 By default, the results are visible only to the tester who uploaded the data.